SpaceXpanse/Whitepaper/README.md

 Open source
 Non-profit - Foundation operated
 - Decentralized blockchain database through Decentralized Proof of Stake aka DPoS masternodes and peer-to-peers data miners which can store both platform's data and files /public and private/

 **Side Channels**
 Open source
 Non-profit - Foundation operated
 - Programable trustless interconnection **inside** the blockchain between two or more parties through temporarily made sidechains
-**Democrit - Atomic trading**
-Open source
-Non-profit - Foundation operated
-- A protocol and system for executing atomic trades on the **SpaceXpanse Multiverse** platform.
-This allows players to trade their game assets for cryptocurrency (rOD) in a fully trustless manner.

 ### Development
 **SpaceXpanse Metaverse Simulator**